Share the story of an expedition

 When choosing a theme, find the one that best matches the tone of your story and the look of its visuals.

 Since In the Shadow of a Volcano is a fairly light story, with images featuring strong sky blues and rich vegetation greens, Summit was the right theme choice.
 This light theme's modern typography and minimalist feel let the content come forward, helping communicate the excitement the explorers felt while on the expedition.

 Story themes affect everything from color scheme to typography to the basemap and symbology of an express map, all with a single click.
 You can switch between themes as much as you like while trying to decide which one is most aligned with your story, watching your content transform immediately.

 - On the ribbon, click Preview.

 The Preview mode allows you to see a story as a user would.

 - Review the story for typos, missing alt text, continuity, and other changes to make before publishing.

 Pay careful attention to the narrative flow, and the kinds of emotional responses it elicits.

 It's best to do a full review after you've taken a break from story crafting; you'd be surprised what you pick up on when you review the story a second time.
 Remember, storytelling is an iterative process.
 It's okay to change your mind about decisions you made when outlining your story.
 When in doubt, show someone else your draft and ask for their reaction.

 - Optionally, now is a good time to ask others for feedback or suggestions for your story.

 Publish and share

 Finally, you'll publish your finished story and share it with others.
 Once it's published, you can choose to share the story with only people in your organization, or you can share it publicly.

 - On the ribbon, click Publish.

 The Publish button is only visible in the Draft view.

-- In the Sharing menu, choose My organization and click Publish story.
+- In the Publish story menu, for Sharing level, choose My organization and click Publish.